npolley/CircumSpectrum/src/RADAR/xCheck/patient_cohort/README.md

 <h1 align="center">RADAR | xCheck

-RADAR | xCheck is an R Shiny dashboard for interactive exploration of iMAT flux output across multiple patient cohorts.
-The app implements a cohort registry, stratification-aware outer and inner comparisons, and an updated visual design with animated loading states, modern typography, and streamlined control panels.

 ---

 ## Overview

+RADAR | xCheck is an R Shiny dashboard for interactive exploration of iMAT flux output across multiple patient cohorts.
+The app implements a cohort registry, stratification-aware outer and inner comparisons.

 The dashboard loads flux, gene expression, and clinical data for a selected cohort from a centralized registry (`xCheck_cohort_registry.csv`), then guides the user through: